deniztemur00/PaliGemma-from-Scratch-Tweaks/README.md

 - **Precision**: Set float32 matmul precision from highest to high.
 This is to provide a speedup in the training process.

-- **Dtype Conversion**: Converted the model to bfloat16 for faster training.
+- **Mixed Precision Training**: Converted model parameters to bfloat16.
+This is to reduce the memory usage and speed up the training process.

 - **Compiling**: Compiled the model with max autotune with full graph optimization.